 The Malacca Sultanate Palace Replica is a re-imagination of how the palace would have looked like at the height of the Sultanate’s power, based on historical accounts in the ancient text called Malay Annals.
 Located at the foot of St Paul’s Hill, this imposing wooden museum was completed without nails, as how the ancients used to build them.
 Divided into eight chambers and three galleries housing hundreds of old items, visitors pay a small entrance fee of RM3 (locals) to go inside.

-Like many buildings in Malaysia with Islamic influences, patterns and calligraphy dominated the decor and were carved into the support pillars, along the edges of the windows and on tapestries.
+Like many buildings in Malaysia with Islamic influences, patterns and calligraphy dominate the decor and they are carved into the support pillars, along the edges of the windows and on tapestries.

-The English was terrible.
+The English on the signages was terrible.
 It’s like whoever wrote this just threw grammar out the window.

 “This porch is used to vivitors come and meet Sultan” …so much fail it wins (?)